 See What Online Therapy Can Do for You

 If you’re curious about online therapy, try it out to see if it’s the right method for your needs.
-If you find that you don’t mesh well with therapy over the internet, contact our representatives at Ken Seeley Rehab and learn about other possible therapy options.
+If you find that you don’t mesh well with therapy over the internet, contact our representatives at Ken Seeley Rehab here or call to learn about other possible therapy options.